sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 | require-fips |      |
 ------------------|------
 description       | Require Federal Information Processing Standard (FIPS) support in OpenSSL.
-Logs an error at Sensu agent startup if `true` but OpenSSL is not running in FIPS mode.<br>{{% notice note %}}
+Logs an error at Sensu agent startup if `true` but OpenSSL is not running in FIPS mode. {{% notice note %}}
 **NOTE**: The `--require-fips` flag is only available within the Linux amd64 OpenSSL-linked binary.
 [Contact Sensu](https://sensu.io/contact) to request the builds for OpenSSL with FIPS support.
 {{% /notice %}}